qber-soft/Ave-React-Docs/docs/layout.md

 Differences are:

--   SetOpacity: all controls in grid will be affected
+-   opacity: all controls in grid will be affected
--   setBackColor: only background of grid will be affected
+-   backgroundColor: only background of grid will be affected

 ## Practice Solutions {#practice-solutions}